Everything you need to know about flying with edibles

 - You live in a state where medical cannabis is legal, and you have a current prescription for it from your doctor.
 Can you take it with you when you fly?

 - You live in a state where recreational cannabis is legal, and you are flying to another state where it is also legal.
 Can you bring it with you on a plane?

 - Airport TSA Agents follow different policies on flying with cannabis, following the laws of the states in which they are located.
 True or false?

 You might be surprised to know that the answers are no, no, and false.
 Let’s take a look at the legalities around bringing edibles on a plane.

 No, but there are stipulations.
-According to the TSA, the only cannabis-related products that are legal (in either carry-ons or checked baggage) are those that contain no more than 0.3 percent THC or medication that has been approved by the FDA.
+According to the Transportation Security Administration (TSA), the only cannabis-related products that are legal to bring onto a plane (in either carry-ons or checked baggage) are those that contain no more than 0.3 percent THC or medication that has been approved by the FDA.

 That said, the TSA’s own statement points out that its mission is security, and its priority is detecting threats to passengers and aircraft.
 The agency’s security officers aren’t searching for your edibles, but if they discover any during screening, they’ll let a law enforcement officer handle it.